-You must make your own arrangements to pick up prescriptions, medical supplies and durable medical equipment.
+You must make your own arrangements to pick up prescriptions, medical supplies, and durable medical equipment.
 These items may also be delivered to your home, but you will have to make your own arrangements for delivery.

-Section 4H: Value Added Services
+Section 4H: Value-Added Services

 In addition to covering the services required by state law, your Blue Cross Community Centennial health plan offers extra services to help keep you and your family healthy.
-These are called Value Added Services.
+These are called "value-added services."

-Some VAS are not always available all year and may have additional limits and steps.
+Some value-added services are not always available all year and may have additional limits and steps.
 Call Member Services at 1-866-689-1523 for more details.
 Also, some services may change from year to year.
-See the table below for a list of VAS.
+See the following page for a list of value-added services.